yaoyao-liu/meta-transfer-learning/README.md

 This repository contains the TensorFlow implementation for [CVPR 2019](http://cvpr2019.thecvf.com/) Paper ["Meta-Transfer Learning for Few-Shot Learning"](https://arxiv.org/pdf/1812.02391.pdf) by [Qianru Sun](https://www.comp.nus.edu.sg/~sunqr/), [Yaoyao Liu](https://yaoyao-liu.com), [Tat-Seng Chua](https://www.chuatatseng.com/) and [Bernt Schiele](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/people/bernt-schiele/).

-If you have any problems when running this repo, feel free to send me an email or open an issue.
+If you have any problems when running this repository, feel free to send me an email or open an issue.
 I will reply to you as soon as I see them.
 (Email: liuyaoyao at tju.edu.cn)

 #### Summary: